lzk9508/DaFIR/README.md

 Any questions or discussions are welcomed!

+## Contact details updated
+Since I have graduated from USTC.
+Please contact me on a new email address for faster response：liaozhaokang.lzk@antgroup.com

 ## Greetings
 1. Dear researchers and engineers, good afternoon.
 Due to my busy work and study schedule, the DaFIR project has only been fully open-sourced today.
 Thank you for your patience.
 Below is a detailed description of this project.